cristiifrim/DestinationBucketList/README.md

 and start working.

 Note:
-If you work on backend and you add/modify a model please do the migrations prior pushing the code.
+If you work on backend and you add/modify a model please do the migrations prior to pushing the code.